 The National Hydration Association (NHA) was first established in 2015 and Naomi Campbell became Chair in October 2016.

-On September 17th 2018 she inspired a ‘Hydration – Call for Action’ which was the first national event to focus on the challenges and complexities of preventing ‘avoidable’ dehydration in elderly care and was delighted to receive well wishes and a message of ‘Good Luck’ from Sir Robert Francis QC (Franics Report 2013).
+On September 17th 2018, she inspired a ‘Hydration – Call for Action’, which was the first national event to focus on the challenges and complexities of preventing ‘avoidable’ dehydration in elderly care, and was delighted to receive well wishes and a message of ‘Good Luck’ from Sir Robert Francis QC (Francis Report 2013).

 The Hydrant – solving a drinking problem, watch our 40-second animation